How to Make Window Clings | Custom and Personalized

 Here are steps on how to make DIY window decals using glue:

-At this point, you should apply a thick layer of paint to your design with a good paintbrush.
+Step 4 At this point, you should apply a thick layer of paint to your design with a good paintbrush.
 You have to ensure the paint is thick enough so that it will be sturdy.
 Do well to avoid making it too thick, because it will run and not dry properly.
-Also make sure the colors touch, or your window cling will fall apart.
+Also, make sure the colors touch or your window cling will fall apart.
 For a cleaner finish, ensure you outline your design with glitter glue or a glitter glue pen.
 Puff paint may also do the job.

-Allow the window cling dry overnight.
+Step 5 Allow the window cling to dry overnight.
 The window clings will appear more translucent as they dry.
 Note that if they still appear milky, they are not ready.
 Take a peek under the template to make sure they are ready.

-Finally, you can now use window clings.
+Step 7 Finally, you can now use window clings.
 Press the side that was against your template on a clean window.
 For a dazzling effect, place it in a sunny window.
+Window clings aren't too difficult to make, but you can save a lot of time and headache by just ordering them online.